cjphawes/multiple-choice-quiz/README.md

 - Once the user enters the game and they will come across:

   - A question that has been shuffled from a list of questions.
-  - 4 answer options associated to the question.
+  - Four answer options associated to the question.
   - A next question CTA button that is automatically disabled to not allow the user to skip a question.
   - The round number the user is currently on.